SherG/sherrieg/content/blog/what-comes-after-democracy/index.md

 * If the theory of anacyclosis is relevant to what is happening in America, what are the required restorative actions?
 Are those happening or being discussed in any political party or branch of government?
 Are they being discussed in media?
 * Or are politicians on both sides of the aisle committed to dealing with symptoms rather than causes?
 * Throughout history the concept of a strongman was limited to a single, charismatic individual.
 (See Charles Lindholm's book <em><a href="https://www.academia.edu/12414671/Charisma" target="blank">Charisma</a></em> for a fascinating analysis.)
 But what’s to say that a 21st-century “strongman” won’t emerge as decentralized, borg-like group, instead of as a single individual?
 Or perhaps both types might emerge at the same time.
+* What are the social consequences of blurring (intentionally or otherwise) the distinction between a demagogue (or a demagogue network) and the faction(s) they seek to lead?

 ## Exploring Rationist.org